Back to Events

 10:45 AM - 12:00 PM | CONCURRENT WORKSHOPS

-Participants will attend ONE of the following three workshops:
+Participants will attend ONE of the following workshops:

 • Understanding how power operates in your organization